aquasecurity/kube-bench/README.md

 docker run --pid=host -v /etc:/etc:ro -v /var:/var:ro -v $(which kubectl):/usr/bin/kubectl -v ~/.kube:/.kube -e KUBECONFIG=/.kube/config -t aquasec/kube-bench:latest [master|node]
 ```

-You can use your own configs by mounting them over the default ones in `/opt/kube-bench/cfg/`
+You can use your configs by mounting them over the default ones in `/opt/kube-bench/cfg/`

 ```
 docker run --pid=host -v /etc:/etc:ro -v /var:/var:ro -t -v path/to/my-config.yaml:/opt/kube-bench/cfg/config.yam -v $(which kubectl):/usr/bin/kubectl -v ~/.kube:/.kube -e KUBECONFIG=/.kube/config aquasec/kube-bench:latest [master|node]
 ```

-### Running in a kubernetes cluster
+### Running in a Kubernetes cluster

-You can run kube-bench inside a pod, but it will need access to the host's PID namespace in order to check the running processes, as well as access to some directories on the host where config files and other files are stored.
+You can run kube-bench inside a pod, but it will need access to the host's PID namespace to check the running processes, as well as access to some directories on the host where config files and other files are stored.

 Master nodes are automatically detected by kube-bench and will run master checks when possible.
 The detection is done by verifying that mandatory components for master, as defined in the config files, are running (see [Configuration](#configuration)).